mrdoob/three.js/threejs/lessons/threejs-primitives.md

 or `BufferGeometry`.
 The difference between the 2 types is effectively flexibility vs performance.

-`BufferGeometry` based primitves are the performance oriented types.
+`BufferGeometry` based primitives are the performance oriented types.
 The vertices for the geometry are generated directly into an efficient typed array format ready to be uploaded to the GPU for rendering.
 This means they are faster to start up